Stepheny755/ClanStatsBot/README.md

 # ClanStatsBot
 ###### Made by [MIA]Modulatus

-A World of Warships discord bot that mainly focuses on clan statistics
+A (WIP) World of Warships discord bot that mainly focuses on clan statistics :~)